 I teach at the intersection of computation and clinical application, where students arrive from very different backgrounds — computer scientists who have never seen a patient cohort, life scientists who have never written a model — and have to learn to work together.
 My teaching is built around a single conviction: students learn advanced methods best when they apply them to real, messy, consequential problems, and when the path from “I understand this” to “I can build this” is made explicit.
+The same principle runs through my research — I want students to build systems they can explain and others can trust, not black boxes.
 I have supervised 17+ Master’s and doctoral students across AI, Statistics & Data Science, Computer Science, and Biomedical Sciences, and I hold the Basic Teaching Qualification (BKO), which grounds my practice in evidence-based pedagogy.

 | Course | Role | Institution |